-Fresh nectarine fruit is expected to be imported from China from May to October which is similar to the timing of the import of apples, table grapes, longan and lychee from China, mangoes from Taiwan and India and longan and lychee from Thailand.
-After importation, nectarines will be distributed throughout Australia for retail sale in a similar way for apples, table grapes, mangoes, longans and lychees.
+Fresh nectarine fruit is expected to be imported from China from May to October which is similar to the timing of the import of apples, table grapes, longans and lychees from China, mangoes from Taiwan and India and longan and lychee from Thailand.
+After importation, nectarines will be distributed throughout Australia for retail sale in a similar way to apples, table grapes, mangoes, longans and lychees.
 Therefore, it is considered unnecessary to reassess the likelihood of distribution.